Chris Pappas (American politician): Foreign policy

 In March 2023, Pappas voted against H. Con.
 Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
 But he called for a critical review of the U.S. military's role in the region after 20 years of engagement and urged the Biden administration to consult with Congress, develop a clear strategy, and base decisions on ground intelligence and coordination with military leaders.

-In the aftermath of the October 7 attacks, Pappas has expressed support for both Israel's right to defend itself and Palestinian self-determination.
+In the aftermath of the October 7 attacks, Pappas expressed support for both Israel's right to defend itself and Palestinian self-determination.
 On November 7, 2023, Pappas voted, along with 212 Republicans and 22 Democrats, in favor of H.Res 845 to censure Representative Rashida Tlaib.
 The censure resolution accused Tlaib of "promoting false narratives regarding the October 7, 2023, Hamas attack on Israel and for calling for the destruction of the state of Israel."
 The resolution said that the phrase "from the river to the sea" is "a genocidal call to violence to destroy the state of Israel and its people to replace it with a Palestinian state extending from the Jordan River to the Mediterranean Sea".
-Pappas has voiced support for a two-state solution and sending humanitarian aid to Gaza and has criticized the Israeli Defense Force's targeting of civilians in Gaza.
+Pappas has voiced support for a two-state solution and sending humanitarian aid to Gaza and has criticized the Israel Defense Forces' targeting of civilians in Gaza.